redpanda-data/connect/docs/processors/README.md

 ### Result Codecs

-When a query returns rows they are serialised according to a chosen codec, and the message contents are replaced with the serialised result.
+When a query returns rows they are serialised according to a chosen codec, and the batch contents are replaced with the serialised result.

 #### `none`

-The result of the query is ignored and the message remains unchanged.
+The result of the query is ignored and the message batch remains unchanged.
 If your query does not return rows then this is the appropriate codec.

-#### `json`
+#### `json_array`

 The resulting rows are serialised into an array of JSON objects, where each object represents a row, where the key is the column name and the value is that